SPEND & SAVE* Spend £250, Save £35! Spend £500, Save £75! Spend £800 Save £160! Code : SPRING26

 How many children these days have actually dug up a potato, peeled it and cut it in to chips?

-Additionally, there are many ideas and free activity sheets all about potatoes from the Tesco Eat Happy Project website.
+There are many ideas and free activity sheets all about potatoes from the Tesco Eat Happy Project website.

 Tuesday – Continue the ‘Where does it come from?’ food theme by talking about milk.